xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

 - **sugerencia**

-    We have seen how simple is to implement a DAG by using Taskflow.
+    We have seen the advantages of implementing a DAG by using Taskflow.

     - It reduces boilerplate code.
     - Simplifies the tedious process of passing arguments among tasks.